Professional Aviation Maintenance Association

 0 Comments

-master mechanic heros kajberouni
+master mechanic Joe Lienau

 0 Comments

-Joe Lienau, a Sturgeon Bay native who lives in Fish Creek, Wisconsin, was recently awarded the Federal Aviation Agency’s (FAA) highest, most prestigious awards: the Wright Brothers Master Pilot Award and the Charles Taylor Master Mechanic Award.
+Joe Lienau, a Sturgeon Bay native who lives in Fish Creek, was recently awarded the Federal Aviation Agency’s (FAA) highest, most prestigious awards: the Wright Brothers Master Pilot Award and the Charles Taylor Master Mechanic Award.

 The awards recognize 50 continuous years of exemplary aviation flight experience, professionalism and steadfast commitment to aviation safety.